Punktum-dk/epp-service-specification/README.md

   - Introduction of support for [transfer domain](#transfer-domain) command
   - Added clarifications on status codes for domains, contacts and hosts
   - Removed XSD Version History, referencing original source in [EPP XSD repository][DKHMXSD], so there is a single source for this information
+  - This version of the specification is based on the DK Hostmaster EPP XSD version 4.3
   - Addition of disclaimer, setting the scope and frame for this specification

 - 3.9 2020-10-19